 Notification of Assessment and Examination Results

-Students are entitled to see their results in all assessment components of their unit, including raw marks for components and for the unit overall.
+Students are entitled to the results in all assessment components of their unit, including raw marks for components and for the unit overall.

 Examination results are released as follows:

-- for semester exams, on the fourth Monday after the end of each assessment period;
+- for semester exams, on the third Monday after the end of each exam period;

-Note: For offshore teaching periods, this can be the third or fourth Friday after the end of each assessment period.
+For Transnational teaching periods, this can be the third or fourth Friday after the end of each exam period.

 Results can be accessed via MyInfo:

-The Assessment Policy states that students have a right to view and discuss assessment results with a member of teaching staff.
-Students are entitled to see their results in all assessment components of their unit, including raw marks for components and for the unit overall.
-Students may inspect their marked examination scripts and discuss the marking with the Unit Coordinator, or nominee, within fourteen days of the posting of results.
-Unit Coordinators may require reasonable notice or set aside specified times for this.
-Where a Unit Coordinator is away from campus in the two weeks following the posting of results, another member of academic staff is designated to handle enquiries and is provided with detailed assessment information to facilitate this.
-Unit Coordinators retain examination scripts for one year from the end of the appropriate standard teaching period.
+Students can view and discuss assessment results with a member of academic staff.
+They are entitled to see their results in all assessment components of the unit, including raw marks for components and for the unit overall.
+Students may inspect their marked examination scripts and discuss the marking with the Unit Coordinator, or nominee, within 14 days of the posting of results.
+Unit Coordinators may require reasonable notice or set aside specified times.
+Where a Unit Coordinator is away from campus, another member of academic staff will receive enquiries.
+Examination scripts are retained for one year.

 Academic Transcript/Statement of Academic Record

-A formal statement of academic record is available to students from The Student Centre, or can be ordered online, at a cost of $20.
-Normally one working day’s notice is required.
+A formal Statement of Academic Record is available to students from The Student Centre, or can be ordered online.
+A fee of $20 applies.

 Australian Higher Education Graduation Statement

-The Australian Higher Education Graduation Statement (AHEGS) is provided to graduating students on completion of their award.
+The Australian Higher Education Graduation Statement (AHEGS) is provided to graduates.
 It includes a description of the nature, level, context and status of their studies.
 Its purpose is to assist in recognition of Australian qualifications and to promote international mobility and professional recognition of graduates.

 Murdoch Academic Passport

-Murdoch Academic Passport is a compulsory online module that provides an orientation to academic integrity at Murdoch University.
+The Murdoch Academic Passport is a compulsory online module that provides all commencing coursework students with a basic introduction to, or refresher course in, academic integrity and other requirements of good quality academic writing.
 All students are required to complete the module during their first teaching period as a condition of being able to re-enrol in the following teaching period.